louadi/NEASE/README.md

 | ENSG00000154265   | 87411893  | 87412033  | 0.13 |

+In the case of differential splicing analysis, please make sure to filter events by significance before, for example using a p-value cutoff.

 The package also supports the output of multiple AS differential detection tools such as rMATs, Whippet and MAJIQ.